A collaborative community driving interdisciplinary innovation

 Event Participation

 To foster community and collaboration, we require that fellows participate in at least two approved events.
-Examples include:
+Examples include, but are not limited to:

 Presenting research with a poster or oral presentation at the annual program-organized research showcase event.